 It is usually best to sell a house when it is nicely furnished.
-This allows buyers to see furniture size relative to room size.
+This allows buyers to see the furniture size relative to room size.
 Having furniture in place helps a buyer visualize where the furniture can be placed, and it gives the house a “homey” feeling.
 Thre are times when a seller has already moved out or perhaps the property was a rental, and now it is vacant.
 There are a few options when selling a vacant house.
-First, the seller can hire a staging company to come in and place furniture in key rooms, such as the kitchen, living or family room and master bedroom.
+First, the seller can hire a staging company to come in and place furniture in key rooms, such as the kitchen, living or family room, and master bedroom.
 These companies also add pictures to the wall, plants, throw pillows, etc to help the buyer visualize how the rooms are used and provide a warm feeling.

-Another option is to stage the house lightly, by adding towels in the bathrooms, kitchen and handing some artwork in the house.
+Another option is to stage the house lightly, by adding towels in the bathrooms, kitchen, and handing some artwork in the house.
 Adding a recipe book to the kitchen counter and a few items on the counters will add some warmth to the house and cost less than renting staging furniture.

 The last option is to leave the house vacant.
 Be sure to have it deep cleaned, including mirrors and windows.
 When there is no furniture or other contents in the house, every cobweb stands out!
 Be sure the house is freshly painted and in good repair.
-Update any ceiling fans, faucets and other fixtures in the house.
+Update any ceiling fans, faucets, and other fixtures in the house.
 This is inexpensive, but with no furniture in the house, buyers’ eyes will be looking at what is updated, and fresh and clean sells!

 When you must sell a vacant house, at a minimum you want to make sure the exterior is well maintained with landscape nicely trimmed.
 You don’t want the house to LOOK vacant.
 If needed, hire landscapers to keep the curb appeal fresh and clean.
 Be sure no newspapers or locally distributed magazines languish in the driveway.

 Leave all utilities on in the property.
 You want the house to be at an appropriate temperature at all times.
-If you are in an area with cold winter temperatures, you want the house to be comfortable when buyer enter the house.
+If you are in an area with cold winter temperatures, you want the house to be comfortable when the buyer enters the house.
 This also applies to hotter climates where buyers could enter and find 90 plus degree temperatures greeting them.
-You want buyers to feel comfortable as they look over the house, consider where to place furniture and picture themselves living in the property.
+You want buyers to feel comfortable as they look over the house, consider where to place furniture, and picture themselves living in the property.

 Buyers also need to be able to see inside the house, so it is important that the electric is on, all fixtures have working light bulbs and window coverings are open where practical.
 In the fall and winter months, it gets darker towards 5 pm in the evenings.
 Many buyers need to look at properties evenings and weekends due to work schedules.
 Buyers want to look into bathrooms, walk-in closets, and pantries, and often these rooms either do not have windows or small windows.

 Always check the batteries in your smoke detector.
-It is very annoying to show a buyer a property with the chirping of a smoke detector needing batteries replaced.
+It is very annoying to show a buyer property with the chirping of a smoke detector needing batteries replaced.
 If you aren’t able to periodically visit the home, have a neighbor or your real estate agent ensure fresh batteries are installed as needed.
 It is difficult for buyers to discuss a house and again picture themselves living there with the irritating chirping of a smoke detector in need of new batteries.